MSF-OCB/docker-compose-openmrs3/README.md

 # docker-compose-openmrs3
-This docker compose file for installing openmrs3 in ocb.
+This is docker compose files for installing openmrs3 in ocb.